Breastfeeding Myths vs. Facts: What Every Mom Needs to Know

-Fact: While breastfeeding is a natural process, it can also be challenging.
+Fact: While breastfeeding is a natural process, it doesn’t always come easily.

-Establishing a successful breastfeeding bond takes time, practice, and support.
+Establishing a successful breastfeeding routine takes time, practice, and support.

 Many mothers face difficulties such as latching issues, sore nipples, and concerns about milk supply.